 This led to the discovery that socialism’s ultimate objectives, such as world government and abolition of the nation-state, were shared by certain powerful and influential groups among liberal capitalists who claimed to be pro-democracy and against socialism.
 Even worse, these groups were actively sponsoring the advance of socialism together with cultural and demographic trends such as mass immigration and Islamisation that, if left unchallenged, would result not only in world government by an undemocratic elite but in the destruction of Western society, culture and civilisation.

-He also discovered that his findings were shared by perfectly reputable and honest authors such as Carroll Quigley and Rose Martin who, however, continued to be dismissed by the mainstream as peddlers of “conspiracy theories” even though historical evidence and events proved them right.
+While discussing the subject with other historians, he also discovered that his findings were shared by perfectly reputable and honest authors such as Carroll Quigley and Rose Martin who, however, continued to be dismissed by the mainstream as peddlers of “conspiracy theories” even though historical evidence and events proved them right.

 Convinced that this was a great injustice that had to be rectified and that the course the world had taken could only be changed if the true facts were more widely known, he decided to write a book outlining his findings and backing them up with hundreds of excerpts from newspaper articles, autobiographies, diaries, archived government documents, official statements of the authorities and organisations involved and other supporting evidence, all leading to the conclusion that an Anglo-American Establishment or Milner-Fabian Conspiracy against humanity does actually exist – even though its architects, in so far as they admit to it, may see it as a “good thing”.